What Is Structural Settlement?

 - Moving loads such as heavy traffic vehicles are transmitted through a road or airfield pavement.

 - Changes in moisture content, which may arise from natural causes such as seasonal fluctuation in the water table or the abstraction of water by roots of large trees.
-Nearby excavation, pile driving, pumping or drainage may also have an important effect in settlement of the foundation.
+Nearby excavation, pile driving, pumping or drainage may also have an important effect in Structural Settlement of the foundation.

 - Undermining due to mining operations, tunneling, or underground erosion.

 Define Settlement: The settlement of soils in response to loading may be broadly divided into two types: elastic settlement and time-dependent settlement.

 Elastic settlements are a simplest to deal with; they are recoverable, instantaneous, and may be calculated from linear elastic theory.

 Time-dependent settlements occur in both cohesive and granular soils, although the response time for granular soils is usually short.

 In addition to being time-dependent, their response to loading is nonlinear, and deformations are only partially recoverable.
 In clays, two types of time-dependent settlements are recognized.